 More than 35 million people in the United States have surgical procedures each year.
 Anesthesia allows medical professionals to perform complicated surgeries safely and without pain for their patients.
 Brandon Kang, DDS leads a team that includes licensed anesthesiologists at the Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights in San Francisco, California.
 Take care of your oral health and make an appointment today.
 Call the practice or book through the online inquiry form.

 Medical professionals use anesthesia to put their patients into a sleeplike state during procedures that are easier to perform if the patient is unconscious.

 An anesthesiologist is a specialist trained in delivering anesthesia.
 They administer it intravenously (IV) or through inhalation, using their expertise to create the optimal combination of medicines.

 The team at Pacific Oral & Maxillofacial Surgery Center consists of anesthesiologists and doctors who hold general anesthesia licenses.
 For certain cases that will require bigger incisions and longer surgery time, a medical anesthesiologist will provide the general anesthesia.
-For minor procedures such as wisdom teeth removal or implant surgery, Dr. Kang and Dr. Chroust who hold the general anesthesia license will provide the IV anesthesia.
+For minor procedures such as wisdom teeth removal or implant surgery, Dr. Kang, who holds the general anesthesia license will provide the IV anesthesia.

 General anesthesia interrupts the nerve signals in your body.
 It stops your brain from feeling pain during surgery and creates a state of amnesia, preventing you from remembering it.